thegricean/LINGUIST245B/setup/submiterator_tutorial.md

     <img src="img/config_file.png" width="400"/>

-5. Cd into `my_project/experiments/01_experiment/mturk` from terminal and type `python supersubmiterator.py posthit example`
+5. Cd into `my_project/experiments/01_experiment/mturk` from terminal and type `python3 supersubmiterator.py posthit example` (or `python supersubmiterator.py posthit example` depending on which version of python you have)

     <img src="img/sandbox_posthit.png" width="400"/>

 6. Paste the outputted URL in your browser and complete the experiment.
 Time yourself to get an estimate for long the experiment takes.

-7. When you're done, type `python supersubmiterator.py getresults example` in terminal while in the `mturk` folder.
+7. When you're done, type `python3 supersubmiterator.py getresults example` in terminal while in the `mturk` folder.

     <img src="img/sandbox_getresults.png" width="400"/>